How to use Slack for project management

 Slack doesn’t replace your project management tool — unless you are doing something small and relatively easy.
 For most projects, you are going to need something else as well to create your Gantt chart or Scrum board, for example.

 Good news!
-Slack integrates with so many things!
+Slack connects with the tools you already use and it integrates with so many things!
 This is helpful for project managers because you can use your preferred project management tool (and if you need help choosing, here are all my software reviews), and your colleagues can pick up notifications in Slack.

 They don’t have to learn to use another product because they can manage their tasks and work from within Slack.

-There are a lot of project management apps for Slack including integrations with:
+There are a lot of project management and time tracking apps for Slack including powerful integrations with:

 - Teamwork Projects